Backup EFI System Partition for Protection | 2 Free Ways

 Content of this article:

-EFI system partition (ESP) is a partition on a hard drive or solid-state drive of the (Unified Extensible Firmware Interface) UEFI-based computer, and this partition contains bootloader, device driver files which will be used by firmware at boot time.
+EFI system partition (ESP) is a partition on the (Unified Extensible Firmware Interface) UEFI-based computer, and this partition contains bootloader, device driver files.

 Thus, it’s essential for you to backup EFI system partition.
 Once something unexpected happens, you can restore EFI system partition and make your computer work properly.